💻 Work from Australia's most inspiring locations — explore day tours →

 🧘

 Cost tip: Monthly rates on Airbnb or Furnished Finder are often 30–50% cheaper per night than weekly bookings.
-Always negotiate for stays over 28 days.
+Always message hosts directly about stays over 28 days — most will negotiate.

 Planning Your Nomad Trip

-A little preparation goes a long way.
-Before you book, work through this checklist to avoid common nomad pitfalls.
+A little preparation goes a long way for long-stay Australia nomads.
+Work through this checklist to avoid the most common pitfalls.

 Frequently Asked Questions